10Dozen/dzn_dynai/README.md

 1. Place GameLogic object named "dzn_dynai_core"
 2. Place GameLogic object of DynAI zone.
 Set name to something like "myZone".
 Synchronize it with "dzn_dynai_core" object.
 3. Place trigger which will represent the area of spawn zone.
 You may place several triggers to set a specific area to spawn.
 Synchronize all triggers with "myZone" game object.
-4. By default, spawned units will get several random waypoints inside given area.
-If you want to set specific waypoints (e.g. to make units 'advance' to given position), place GameLogic object named "dzn_dynai_wp" and place waypoints for this GameLogic object.
-Then synchronize "dzn_dynai_wp"-gamelogic with spawn module.
+4. By default, spawned units will get several random waypoints inside given area. [only 2d editor] If you want to set specific waypoints (e.g. to make units 'advance' to given position) - add waypoints to zone's game logic.
 5. In "Zones.sqf" specify your zones with structured zone info.
 To create structured zone info use "xmlDynai.html" generator from Tools folder.
   - Use the same name for Game Logic and zone (e.g. "myZone")
   - Set zone's side